reactioncommerce/reaction/docs/dashboard.md

 ###Core

 Core is where you can view and modify your global shop settings.
-Click the cog wheel icon next to it to access your Shop Settings screen.
+Click the cog wheel icon on the card to access your Shop Settings screen.

  * General: Edit your shop's Name,  Email, Description and Keywords.
- * Address:  Enter your Company address, default shipping and billing address.
+ * Address:  Enter your Company address and default shipping and billing addresses.
  * Mail: Configure email for your shop.
  * Localization: Set the default Timezone, Currency, Locale, and Base Unit of Measure.
  * Options: Enable or disable Guest Checkout.